 During World War II, The Walt Disney Studios reduced development and production of planned animated features and films, and contributed a great amount of animated product in support of U.S. forces around the world.
 It was during this period from 1942 through 1944 that Donald appeared in several military shorts, including Der Fuehrer’s Face, Donald Gets Drafted, The Vanishing Private, Sky Trooper, Fall Out Fall In, The Old Army Game, and Commando Duck.

 Thanks in part to the success of these shorts, Donald became somewhat of a mascot for several branches of the U.S. armed forces.
 Donald received an honorable discharge from the Army in 1984 – in honor of his 50th Birthday Celebration.

 What’s in a Name?

-It was in one these military shorts – Donald Gets Drafted – where we first learned Donald’s middle name “Fauntleroy”, which appears on his Order to Report for Induction.
+It was in one of these military shorts – Donald Gets Drafted – where we first learned Donald’s middle name “Fauntleroy”, which appears on his Order to Report for Induction.

 Why Fauntleroy?
 Well historically, a fauntleroy garment was designed as overly fancy clothing for wealthy little boys, and often consisted of a sailor suit and hat.
 The literary character Little Lord Fauntleroy himself was portrayed as spoiled and moody.
 Hmmm, sound familiar?